Medieval football: 14th century

 Banning of ball games began in France in 1331 by Philip VI, presumably the ball game known as La soule.

 Youths playing ball, carved on a misericord c.
 1350 at Gloucester Cathedral.

-In the mid-fourteenth century a misericord (a carved wooden seat-rest) at Gloucester cathedral, England shows two young men playing a ball game.
+In the mid-fourteenth century a misericord (a carved wooden seat-rest) at Gloucester Cathedral, England shows two young men playing a ball game.
 It looks as though they are using their hands for the game; however, kicking certainly cannot be excluded.
 Most other medieval images of ball games in England show large balls.
 This picture clearly shows that small balls were also used.

 King Edward III of England also issued such a declaration, in 1363: "[m]oreover we ordain that you prohibit under penalty of imprisonment all and sundry from such stone, wood and iron throwing; handball, football, or hockey; coursing and cock-fighting, or other such idle games".
 At this time football was already being differentiated in England from handball, which suggests the evolution of basic rules.
 Between 1314 and 1667, football was officially banned in England alone by more than 30 royal and local laws.
-(See the article Attempts to ban football games for more details.)

 Likewise the poet Geoffrey Chaucer offered an allusion to the manner in which contemporary ball games may have been played in fourteenth-century England.
 In Part IV of The Knight's Tale, the first of the Canterbury Tales (written some time after 1380), he uses the following line: "He rolleth under foot as doth a ball".

 The English theologian John Wycliffe (1320–1384) referred to football in one of his sermons: "and now þei clouten þer shone wiþ censuris, as who shulde chulle a foot-balle".
 It may be the earliest use of the word football in English.